Console-Utils/fish-configs/README.md

 - `PROMPT_ABBR_COMMAND_COLOR` - specifies command color to be diplayed in messages from helper functions
 - `PROMPT_ABBR_IDENTIFIER_COLOR` - specifies abbreviation identifier color to be diplayed in messages from helper functions

+## Variable-specific environment variables

+- `PROMPT_VARIABLE_IDENTIFIER_COLOR` - specifies variable identifier color to be diplayed in messages from helper functions

 ### Git-specific environment variables

 - `PROMPT_GIT_PATH_COLOR` - specifies path color to be diplayed in messages from helper functions